Nilsen Plateau: Mount Kristensen

 A mountain, 3,460 m high, standing on the west side of Nilsen Plateau 2 nmi southeast of Lindstrøm Peak.

-Named by US-ACAN in 1967 for H. Kristensen, an engineer on the ship From of Amundsen's Norwegian expedition of 1910-12.
+Named by US-ACAN in 1967 for H. Kristensen, an engineer on the ship Fram on Amundsen's Norwegian expedition of 1910-12.

 This naming preserves Amundsen's commemoration of "Mount H. Kristensen," a name applied in 1911 for an unidentifiable mountain in the general area.